amitch6097/gm-gas-station-finder-app/README.md

 ## Goal
 This app was created to get familiar with GM Drive First Framework.
 You can find more information about it [here](https://developer.gm.com/docs/getting-started).

+## Future
+Given the amount of time to create this app I had to leave out a couple features.
+In the future more languages could be supported, as well as better error handling of the app, such as checking network connectivity and failed API requests.
+Further better testing could be done around these implementations.

 ## Setup
 You will need to install the GM NGI Emulator found [here](https://developer.gm.com/docs/emu-downloads).
 Further you will need to aquire a [Google Places API Key](https://developers.google.com/places/web-service/overview) and a [Alternative Fuel Stations API](https://developer.nrel.gov/docs/transportation/alt-fuel-stations-v1/).